h-sehee/math308-binary-game/docs/egdd.md

 ## Assessment Measures

-*Describe how the learning will be assessed, e.g., pre/post multiple-choice test, or SAT, or some other instrument.*

 A short pre-test, and matching post-test.

-*If proposing a new instrument, briefly and concisely list some example assessment questions.*

 Given a directory name, utilize bash commands to access it.
 Given a file name, utilize bash commands to delete it.